serai-dex/serai/coins/monero/wallet/README.md

 has several *non-transaction-level* policies, such as always attempting to use two inputs to create transactions.
 These are considered out of scope to monero-serai.

+Finally, this library only supports producing transactions with CLSAG signatures.
+That means this library cannot spend non-RingCT outputs.